-What makes Linda Kaim and Lionheart K9 the best choice for dog training in Maryland?
+What makes Linda Kaim and Lionheart K9 the best choice for your dog’s training?

 Lionheart K9 is synonymous with RESULTS

-Lionheart K9 was founded on the belief that a well-trained dog is not only a testament to his owner’s regard for him, but their regard for the community in which they live.
-By building each relationship through cooperation and respect, we are able to reach dogs of any age, breed or behavior type successfully.
+Lionheart K9 was founded on the belief that a well-trained dog is not only a testament to his owner’s regard for him, but their regard for the community in which they reside.
+By building each dog/owner relationship through cooperation and mutual respect, we are able to train dogs of any age, breed or behavior type successfully.